 - Douceur de France

 With locations in Marietta and Roswell, French bakery and café Douceur de France offers a host of different authentic King Cakes for your Mardi Gras party.
-The galette des rois is made with flaky dough and almond vanilla cream, while the gateau des rois is made with brioche (challah bread).
-Their New Orleans-style King Cake is brioche with cinnamon drops and cream cheese-covered with fondant and sugar.
+The galette des rois is made with flaky dough and almond vanilla cream, while their New Orleans-style King Cake is brioche with cinnamon drops and cream cheese-covered with fondant and sugar.
 For more info, call your local bakery.

 - You local grocery stores